Demand is not there

 VELCO, owner/manager of Vermont's high voltage electrical transmission system, typically makes capital cost projections for 10- to 20-year periods, based on growth in electrical demand and consumption.
 However, that growth has not happened since 2007.
 In fact, demand and consumption has decreased, mainly due to skimping and cost-cutting by households and businesses, and due to increased energy efficiency.

 As a result, VELCO does not need to make as much investment to expand the transmission system, and an estimated $250 million does not need to be budgeted for the next 10 to 20 years.
+This has almost nothing to do with renewable energy projects, because they are mostly connected to the low-voltage electrical distribution systems, which are owned by utilities, such as Green Mountain Power.

 All of New England already has a surplus of generating capacity, even with Vermont Yankee closed.
 There is no need to advocate for building more capacity.
 Fossil fuel consumption and related carbon dioxide emissions would be reduced much quicker, AND at a much lower cost, with increased energy efficiency, than with renewable energy projects that produce high-cost energy at three to four times New England grid prices.